kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 elements or components that are unique to the consuming project.
-In cases when using layout components we offer full flexiblity in what can be passed as child components, however, with most other components we try to provide all subcomponents necessary to compose an entire `organism` and avoid using external elements in our component compositions.
+In cases when using layout components we offer full flexiblity in what can be passed as child components, however, with most other components we try to provide all subcomponents necessary to compose an entire `organism` and **avoid using external elements in our component compositions**.

 For example, the `NavHeader` component exports all of the subcomponents necessary to create the whole Navigation Header.
 This includes elements like